dwi-putra227/newGramejia/README.md

-This is GrameJia
+This is GrameJia <br>
-Jago banger yang bikin omaygad
+Jago banget yang bikin omaygad